 “Rejoice with Jerusalem, and be glad with her, all you who love her; rejoice for joy with her, all you who mourn for her” (Isa.
 66:10).

 As mortal beings, it’s impossible to foresee the outcome of events where the course of history is altered in a way we never anticipated.
 The anniversary of the Six Day War stands not only as a testament of Israel’s determination and perseverance, but God’s preservation in spite of the calculated objective of past and present enemies.

 On this day, stand in solidarity with the State of Israel and voice your support by declaring what history makes obvious—Israel cannot be defeated.
 The city of Jerusalem is Israel’s indivisible capital.
 REJOICE WITH JERUSALEM!

-3) Army Chief Chaplain Rabbi Shlomo Goren stands surrounded by IDF soldiers and blows the shofar in front of the Western Wall in Jerusalem on June 7, 1967.
-Government Press Office (Israel) [Public domain]/Wikimedia Commons/Enhancement, MKM Portfolios
+2) Army Chief Chaplain Rabbi Shlomo Goren stands surrounded by IDF soldiers and blows the shofar in front of the Western Wall in Jerusalem on June 7, 1967.
+(Photo credit: By Government Press Office (Israel)/[Public domain]/Wikimedia/Enhancement, MKM Portfolios)

 1) “Six Day War Background and Overview,” Jewish Virtual Library website.

 2) Martin Gilbert, Israel: a History (New York: Harper Perennial, 2008) 368.

 4) DISPUTED TERRITORIES: Forgotten Facts About the West Bank and Gaza Strip, Israel Ministry of Foreign Affairs website, February 1, 2003.